It’s Over: You Disagree: How To Stop A Divorce

 One of the most rewarding undertakings can be addressing your past hurts.
 The process is generally necessary because along the way you learn more about how you got to this point.

-The challenge here is to understand more fully how the experiences of your past may have caused you to behave in ways that probably undermined your success in this relationship.
+The challenge here is to understand more fully how the experiences of your past may have caused you to behave in ways that may have undermined your success in this relationship.

-Your goal is not to be a perfect person or partner, but only to recognize how your participation has been shaped by your background.
-Moreover, once you really get it, how you would prefer to behave moving forward.
+Your goal is not to be a perfect person or partner, but only to recognize how your participation has been shaped by your personal background .

 Ask yourself, “What kind of partner do I aspire to be”?